Accounting and finance services in France 2026: how to choose the right scope

 - who follows the file on a daily basis (named contact, named back-up, named partner-in-charge);

-- how much of the engagement is compliance versus steering (typically a 70/30 or 50/50 split in 2026);
+- how much of the engagement is compliance versus steering (ask for the split in writing, deliverable by deliverable);

 - what happens in case of urgency or activity peak (additional fees, prioritisation rules, available capacity).